FarronF/limerick-council-meetings/meetings/2018/06/28-Monthly Meeting of the Municipal District of Cappamore-Kilmallock/Minutes - Monthly Meeting of the Municipal District of Cappamore-Kilmallock - 17th May 2018.md

 Ducting will be beneficial for CCTV and also for broadband and co-location and

-co-development of other communications infrastructure.--- 4
+co-development of other communications infrastructure.
+---
+4

 8.